croessner/nauthilus-website/docs/configuration/server-configuration.md

 #### server::jwt_auth::secret_key
 _Default: ""_

 This setting defines the secret key used for JWT signing.
-It should be at least 32 characters long.
+It should be at least 32 characters long and can contain alphanumeric characters and symbols, but no spaces.

 ```yaml
 server: